Diane Williams (author)

 Diane Williams (born 1946) is an American author, primarily of short stories.
 She lives in New York City and is the founder and editor of the literary annual NOON.
-She is the author of ten books, including How High? — That High (Soho Press, 2021), for which she was interviewed by Merve Emre in The New Yorker.
+She is the author of eleven books, including How High? — That High (Soho Press, 2021), for which she was interviewed by Merve Emre in The New Yorker.
 Her book The Collected Stories of Diane Williams was published by Soho Press in 2018.

 Life

 Williams taught at Bard College, Syracuse University and The Center for Fiction in New York City.